 We understand how seemingly minor incidents can turn into big problems, and we’re here to help reduce your financial risks.

 - Personal injury: A client for whom you have provided safety recommendations accuses you of spreading a rumor about the effectiveness of their senior management.
 A general liability insurance policy could cover your defense costs, as well as any settlement or judgment, up to your liability limits.

 Whether allegations like this are true or not, a Hiscox safety consultant insurance policy can help your business stay afloat and prosper despite third-party personal injury claims, such as slander and libel.

 Learn more about general liability insurance.

-Get a fast, free quote now and get that Hiscox confidence behind your business.
-If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday through Friday from 8am-10pm EST.
+At Hiscox, we believe that small businesses are the backbone of the economy, and we want to help yours succeed.
+Get a fast, free quote now and get that Hiscox confidence behind you and your safety consultant business.
+If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday – Friday, 7am – 10pm ET.

 Hiscox Customer Reviews